diego-mercadoc/NBA/README.md

 - Added first half and first quarter predictions
 - Improved value rating calculations
 - Enhanced error handling and NaN value processing
+- **XGBoost Early Stopping and Tuning Improvements:**
+  We have resolved previous errors by removing the unsupported `early_stopping_rounds` from the XGBoost constructor and instead passing it during the model fit.
+A manual parameter search using ParameterSampler and a fixed 80/20 train/validation split now ensures that XGBoost receives a valid, sequential eval_set for early stopping while preserving DataFrame feature names.
+Separate tuning is now performed for moneyline and totals models, with results stored under distinct keys ("xgboost_moneyline" and "xgboost_totals").
+This update resolves both the "unhashable type: 'numpy.ndarray'" error and the "Must have at least 1 validation dataset" error.
 - Simplified totals prediction system:
   * Single XGBoost model with optimized hyperparameters
   * Early stopping with validation set
   * Enhanced feature engineering for better predictions
   * Removed ensemble averaging to reduce complexity
-- XGBoost Early Stopping Improvements:
-  * Custom CV iterator with index reset
-  * Sequential indices for eval_set
-  * Separate moneyline and totals models
-  * Distinct model storage and tracking
-  * Improved validation metrics
-  * Resolved "Must have at least 1 validation dataset" error
-  * Preserved feature names for analysis
-  * Enhanced error handling and logging

 ## Development Roadmap
 1. **Data Quality & Storage** (In Progress)